-Being a 34-year-old single mom, she has built her passion project of Everyday Finance Gal where she does her best to make personal finance easier to understand.
+Being a 35-year-old single mom, she has built her passion project of Everyday Finance Gal where she is helping others understand personal finance, investing and would help you save money.
 All of that she achieves through financial literacy infographics, money mindset posts, and examples of her side hustle & wealth journey.
 Feel free to follow her on her Instagram page and definitely check out her blog – you will find lots of valuable insights in there!

 Gift code alert!